baotong6/baotong6.github.io/_pages/research.md

 - How much of the Galactic ridge can be explained by detected point sources?
 - What populations remain hidden below current survey sensitivity limits?

-## Compact binaries and periodic X-ray sources

-Periodic variability is a powerful diagnostic of compact systems.
-Orbital modulation, eclipses, white-dwarf spin signals, and neutron-star pulsations can reveal the nature of a source even when its optical counterpart is faint or uncertain.

-My work uses timing information to study:

-- X-ray binaries and cataclysmic variables in globular clusters;
-- periodic source populations near the Galactic Center;
-- the influence of dense stellar environments on close-binary formation;
-- the detectability and selection effects of periodic X-ray signals.

-## Multiwavelength and multi-mission analysis

-Modern population studies require information from several observatories and catalogues.
-My research commonly combines:

-- **XMM-Newton and Chandra** for imaging, spectroscopy, and timing;
-- **eROSITA** for wide-area X-ray source samples;
-- **Gaia** for distances and stellar classifications;
-- **JWST and optical/infrared catalogues** for environmental and counterpart information;
-- Bayesian classification and simulation-based selection-function analysis.

-## Broader interests

-Beyond Galactic stellar populations, I am interested in time-variable phenomena associated with active galactic nuclei, including quasi-periodic oscillations and episodic eruptions.
-More broadly, I am interested in developing scalable methods for extracting physical information from large, heterogeneous astronomical datasets.

 ---